 Instead, it can use the existing data and plot out a more efficient pattern.

 Once the robot gets familiar with the layout inside your home, it can plan a more efficient path to clean it.

-Not only that, but it also does a better job at avoiding obstacles such as furniture legs and walls.
+Not only that, but it also does a better job of avoiding obstacles such as furniture legs and walls.

 You can also ask the robot to clean two or three rooms at a time.

-What makes this technology work is the new charging dock that automatically sucks out the contents of the robot’s bin.
+This technology work is the new charging dock that automatically sucks out the robot’s bin’s contents.